thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 The exact recommendations will depend on the architecture, the technology stack, and the risks you've identified.
 The important thing is that every significant threat scenario results in a discussion about appropriate mitigations.

-That is Story-Driven Threat Modelling in a nutshell.
+That is Story-Driven Threat Modeling in a nutshell.

 #### Mozilla's Rapid Risk Assessment

-The final approach I'd like to mention isn't strictly a threat modelling methodology, but I think it's worth discussing because there are several ideas you can borrow regardless of how you conduct threat modelling.
+The final approach I'd like to mention isn't strictly a threat modeling methodology, but I think it's worth discussing because there are several ideas you can borrow regardless of how you conduct threat modeling.

-As the name suggests, Mozilla's Rapid Risk Assessment (RRA) is a lightweight process designed to identify and prioritize risks quickly, making it particularly well suited to agile development environments where lengthy threat modelling workshops aren't always practical.
+As the name suggests, Mozilla's Rapid Risk Assessment (RRA) is a lightweight process designed to identify and prioritize risks quickly, making it particularly well suited to agile development environments where lengthy threat modeling workshops aren't always practical.

 The workflow is deliberately simple.
 First, gather the relevant stakeholders in one place – whether that's a conference room or a video call – and establish some basic context: